nhm38/ECE4960/lab13-page.md

 The sampling rate was too slow when also doing PID contorl on the angular orientation in the loop, so I wasn't able to get ToF data frequently enough to stop at an accurate position.

 ### Third Attempt: Feedback Control with PID (no angular control for straight line movement)
+In previous labs my system functioned fine moving in a straight line by just multiplying the left wheel speed by a calibration factor.
+To speed up the loop execution speed I eliminated the PID control on angular orientation and only did position control with respect to the ToF data.
+With this method I was able to stop more accurately and was able to travel distances I specified.

 ### Path Plan